 I am often asked why I have done everything that I have.
 Why did I want to foster when I was just 29?
 Why did I want to adopt when I already had biological kids?
-Why do I serve in the nursery at church when I have a chronic illness and am usually tired?
+Why did I serve in the nursery at church for years when I have a chronic illness and am usually tired?
 Why do I want to stay in our three bedroom, two bath house when we have four kids?

 Why I want to make different decisions basically boils down to Christ.